 What is a Nonprofit Organization?

-Most of us see nonprofits in action in our communities every day including hospitals, museums, soup kitchens, and youth programs.
+Most of us see nonprofits in action in our communities, such as hospitals, museums, soup kitchens, and youth programs, every day.
 Nonprofits focus on various causes and look very different.
 Some are small and have few or no staff; others may employ thousands of individuals.

 Many nonprofits are managed by professional staff.
 Every nonprofit is overseen by a board of directors or trustees whose role is to ensure that the organization is operating legally, ethically and to its full potential.
 Although a small number of nonprofit organizations offer board members nominal compensation, the vast majority of nonprofit board members are volunteers.

-Responsibilities of board members include strategic planning to ensure the organization’s programs are fulfilling its mission and purpose, selecting and evaluating the organization’s chief executive, reviewing financial reports and helping to raise funds to assure the organization has sufficient resources for its work.
+Nonprofit boards of directors are responsible for strategic planning to ensure the organization’s programs are fulfilling its mission and purpose, selecting and evaluating the organization’s chief executive, reviewing financial reports and helping to raise funds to assure the organization has sufficient resources for its work.
 A typical board member might volunteer 2-4 hours per month including attending a full board or committee meeting and reviewing required material.

 Benefits of Board Service

-charitySTRONG offers a short, free online course on nonprofit board service.
+charitySTRONG offers a short, free online course geared to those who want to serve on nonprofit boards of directors.
 If you are interested in taking the course and looking for a board to join, click here to register.

-Directors U is an online library of topical resources for current and prospective board members and chief executives.
-It includes our short online course describing the fundamentals of board service called Good Practices for Good Boards.
+Directors U is an online library of information for current and prospective board members and chief executives.
+It includes our short online course describing the fundamentals of nonprofit board service called Good Practices for Good Boards.
 There are also dozens of other publications, videos and podcasts describing New York State laws and regulations for charities; board roles and responsibilities; and, board operations and structure.
 Some items can be downloaded directly from the charitySTRONG website.
-We have included many free publications and webinars along with links to a select number of books, subscriptions and training opportunities that are available for a fee from other providers.
+We have included many free publications and webinars along with links to a select number of books, subscriptions and training opportunities that are available for a fee from other providers such as BoardSource and the Nonprofit Finance Fund.

 Click here to register and go to Directors U. If you are already registered, click here to login and be taken to the Directors U website.

-There are many experts available to help New York nonprofits improve organizational effectiveness and build skills and knowledge of staff and leadership.
-Click here to view a list of management support organizations, government agencies and other groups.
+There are many experts available to help New York nonprofits understand their legal obligations and improve organizational effectiveness.
+Click here to view a list of management support organizations, government agencies and other groups that provide nonprofit support beyond the scope of charitySTRONG.